An Interdisciplinary Journal

 Fax: +962 (0) 2 7095123

-Dr. Muhammed Al-Jarrah is associate professor of physical therapy.
+Dr. Muhammed Al-Jarrah is a professor of physical therapy.
 He is currently the Dean of the Faculty of Applied Medical Sciences at Jordan University of Science and Technology.
 Dr. Al-Jarrah graduated from The University of Kansas Medical Center, USA in 2006.
 He is American Board Certified in Physical Therapy.
 Over the last eight years Dr. Al-Jarrah published more than 45 papers in well recognized journals.
 His research interests have focused on rehabilitation of Parkinson’s disease, stroke, and cerebral palsy.
 He is currently leading international grants in The Middle East to develop new approaches in the fields of cerebral palsy and stroke rehabilitation.

 Tehran University of Medical Sciences